Is your dog constantly scratching, licking, or smelling… well, a little funky?

 - Overuse of antibiotics, which kill off good bacteria too

-If you want to dig deeper into how food plays a role, check out our post on Homemade Dog Food for Dogs with Yeast Issues — it’s packed with tips on feeding your dog a yeast-fighting diet.
+If you want to dig deeper into how food plays a role, see our guide on best homemade dog food recipes for a healthier pup.

 Where Do Yeast Infections Usually Occur?